-We have two Kaitiaki teachers in our school who will be promoting school culture and events:
+We have a middle school Kaitiaki teacher who will be promoting school culture and events:

-Mr McIntyre is our Kaitiaki for the Middle School (Year 7-10) and Mr Hewitt is the Kaitiaki for the Senior School (Y11-13).
+Mr Oelofse is our Kaitiaki for the Middle School (Year 7-10).

 Kaitiaki will work between Team Leaders or HODs and the APs.
 All staff will address any issues they see with a student first.
 However, if further steps are required for students to support our school culture, a meeting will be set up with the appropriate Kaitiaki to discuss plans and ways students can be supported to make necessary changes.
 This may include getting parents/caregivers involved.